Liver Disease Information

 American Liver Foundation

 Alagille Syndrome Alliance

 The purpose of the Alliance is to serve as the main networking resource and source of information for people with AGS, their families, friends, and health care providers.

-The Cholestatic Liver Disease Consortium (CLiC) is a collaborative team of doctors, nurses, research coordinators, and patient support organizations working together to improve the lives of children and families dealing with rare cholestatic liver diseases.
+The Childhood Liver Disease Research & Education Network (ChiLDREN) is a collaborative team of doctors, nurses, research coordinators, and patient support organizations working together to improve the lives of children and families dealing with rare liver diseases.

 Explore this section to learn more about Alagille Syndrome, including a description of the disease and how it's diagnosed.

 Alagille Syndrome is an inherited disorder that closely resembles other forms of liver disease seen in infants and young children.
 However, a group of unusual features affecting other organs distinguishes Alagille syndrome from the other liver and biliary diseases of infants.

 Children with Alagille syndrome usually suffer a progressive loss of the bile ducts within the liver over the first year of life and narrowing of bile ducts outside the liver.
 This leads to a buildup of bile in the liver, causing damage to liver cells.
 Scarring may occur and lead to cirrhosis in about 30 to 50% of affected children.

 Symptoms of Alagille Syndrome are jaundice; pale, loose stools; and poor growth within the first three months of life.
 Later, there is persistent jaundice, itching, fatty deposits in the skin, and stunted growth and development during early childhood.
 The disease often stabilizes between ages four and ten with an improvement in symptoms.